SShivamshan/Chatbot/README.md

 - Integration with ChromaDB for efficient storage
 - Agents that does the same things as RAG but with the ability to run a search on the web through keywords.
 - Further addition of machine learning and chat bot mix
-- Possible to offload a model from the GPU when switching between sessions or logging out.
+- Offloads the model from the GPU when switching between sessions or logging out.
+- Possibility of running the agent in the command line by running the run_agent python file.

 ## Dependencies

 - Python                3.7+
 - Streamlit             1.41.0
 - Ollama                0.5.1
 - Langchain             0.3.9
+- Langgraph             0.3.2
+- Langchain-chroma      0.2.0
+- Langchain-community   0.3.9

 Since we use ``unstructured`` module directly, it requires the installation of dependencies which are quiet troublesome.
 Since the application is primarily based on PDF files, we need to install the following dependencies :